okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 To test an IdP flow, you need to:
 1. As the customer admin persona, [generate the integration instance](#generate-the-instance-for-the-idp-flow).
+2. As the customer admin persona, [assign test users to the integration instance](#assign-test-users-to-your-integration-instance).
-2. As the customer end-user persona, sign in to the app from the Okta End User Dashboard.
+3. As the customer end-user persona, [sign in to the app from the Okta End User Dashboard](#sign-in-with-the-idp-flow).

 Follow the steps to prepare and execute the IdP sign-in flow.